binaryphile/concorde/README.md

 end
 ```

 Ok, I'm cheating here again.
 Here's another idiom, that of the succinct
 hash literal.
+"Succinct hash literal" is only a name of my own
+invention and has no broader meaning, fyi.

 See that `mymain name=myname`?
 That's a function call, followed by a
 hash literal.
 Normally the hash literal would look like:

 ``` bash
 '( [name]=myname )'
 ```

 However, because hash literals require indices, they are a bit more
 unambiguous than array literals.
-Concorde's functions use this to be a
+Concorde's functions use this to be
-bit more succinct in what they accept for hash literals.
-The succinct
+more succinct in what they accept for hash literals.
+The succinct form
-form does away with the parentheses as well as the brackets around the
+does away with the parentheses as well as the brackets around the key
-key name.
+name.
 So the following is a valid succinct hash literal:

 ``` bash
 'name=myname other_key="other value"'